Casella Family Brands Health Scholarship

 Commencing Students only

 - Duration: Instalments over one year

 Casella Family Brands is a family owned company based in Yenda, NSW.
 Led by Managing Director John Casella, it was propelled to the forefront of the export arena in 2001 by its hugely successful [yellow tail] brand.
 Casella Family Brands is Australia’s largest family wine company and continues to grow its portfolio showcasing Australian regional and winemaking excellence across the globe.
 With a commitment of investing in tomorrow’s leaders and nurturing future talent, Casella Family Brands has a long-standing partnership with Charles Sturt University dating back to 2008.
-Each year, Casella Family Brands offers up to six scholarships to students across several fields including health, science and agriculture.
+Each year, Casella Family Brands offers up to three scholarships to students across fields including health and science.
 The scholarships are designed to alleviate some of the financial pressures that come when studying so that students can focus on achieving exceptional results.
-For more information on Casella Family Brands, visit casellafamilybrands.com

 CAMPUS: Wagga Wagga

 MUST BE STUDYING IN:

 Commencing students to have an ATAR score of 65 or above

 Attach evidence of your community/regional involvement through a letter of reference or certificate